 I don’t know how long you were together, but if she can trust you again, I say go for it.
 However, if she doesn’t see the value of you being honest with her, you might be best moving on.

-Anonymous asked: so i just got back with my ex girlfriend. i really, really like her, but as of today, i remembered why i called it off in the first place. i'm an extremely expressive person. i laugh at everything and i talk about my feelings, i'm dramatic toward things that i like...when i talk to her about everyday things, she's just short replies and no real emotion, but when we talk about a future together, she can go on and on about how she wants to be with me. what do i do? i need emotion and expression.
+Anonymous said: so i just got back with my ex girlfriend. i really, really like her, but as of today, i remembered why i called it off in the first place. i'm an extremely expressive person. i laugh at everything and i talk about my feelings, i'm dramatic toward things that i like...when i talk to her about everyday things, she's just short replies and no real emotion, but when we talk about a future together, she can go on and on about how she wants to be with me. what do i do? i need emotion and expression.

 You sound a lot like me, to be honest.
 That is quite the tricky situation.